CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 *	TomCat Java Server
 *	Eclipse IDE

-## Then follow these steps to set up and run your server/application
+## Then follow these steps to set up and run your server/application:

 ### Clone the code repository
 •	git clone https://github.com/CityOfLosAngeles/ShakeAlertLA-Colworx-ATT.git

-### Steps for Backend source deployment
+### Steps for backend source deployment
 In order to provide a simple development user experience, you will need to emulate some of that complexity through the creation steps below.

-1. After cloning the repository, cd to this directory [Backend_Source/LaWebApi](./Backend_Source/LaWebApi)
+1. After cloning the repository, cd to this directory [Backend_Source/LaWebApi](./Backend_Source/LaWebApi).
-2. Then, Create a database in PHPMyAdmin and upload the database script file from here [Backend_Source/LaWebApi](./Backend_Source/LaWebApi) to MySQL, this will create all the tables and relations between the entities
+2. Then, create a database in PHPMyAdmin and upload the database script file from here [Backend_Source/LaWebApi](./Backend_Source/LaWebApi) to MySQL, this will create all the tables and relations between the entities.

 #### 3. Install and setup Apache Tomcat server
-*	Download Apache Tomcat v7.0 from this link https://tomcat.apache.org/download-70.cgi
+*	Download Apache Tomcat v7.0 from this link tomcat.apache.org/download-70.cgi.
-*	Open the source [Backend_Source/LaWebApi](./Backend_Source/LaWebApi) in Eclipse Environment
+*	Open the source [Backend_Source/LaWebApi](./Backend_Source/LaWebApi) in the Eclipse environment.
-*	Click on Servers Tab And Create a new server by selecting “Tomcat v7.0 Server”
+*	Click on the Servers tab and create a new server by selecting “Tomcat v7.0 Server.”
-*	Select Apache installation Directory and click Finish
+*	Select the Apache installation directory and click Finish.
-*	Once you have finished the installation, you should see Tomcat v7.0 Server at localhost [Stopped, Republish] under Servers tab.
-Double click on it verify HTTP ports information.
-By default HTTP port is 8080.
+*	Once you have finished the installation, you should see Tomcat v7.0 Server at localhost [Stopped, Republish] under the Servers tab.
+Double click on it to verify the HTTP ports information.
+By default, the HTTP port is 8080.

 #### 4. Setting up database connections
-* Update the connection string in MySQL.java file
+* Update the connection string in MySQL.java file:

 ```java
 public class MySql {